-P.A.W.S. stands for Peers Advocating Wellness Successfully and is a Recognized Student Organization at Georgia College that provides information and awareness to students about college health topics.
+Health Movement stands is a Recognized Student Organization at Georgia College that provides information and awareness to students about college health topics.
 Peer educators serve as role models to the GC campus who make healthy choices and encourage healthy and positive choices in the lives of others.
-Throughout the year, PAWS hosts many information tables and events that are always free for students.
+Throughout the year, Health Movement hosts many information tables and events that are always free for students.
 Major events include: Food for Thought, Alcohol and Other Drug Awareness, Sexual Responsibility Week, Safe Spring Break, Highway Safety, and various Mental Health Awareness Days.
-PAWS members have training each month on specific college health topics and then create campaigns and information tables to relay those messages to their peers.
+Health Movement members have training each month on specific college health topics and then create campaigns and information tables to relay those messages to their peers.

-PAWS is open to all GC students interested in becoming a campus wellness leader.
+Health Movement is open to all GC students interested in becoming a campus wellness leader.
+All majors are welcome to participate.
 The time commitment is roughly six hours per month.
-Students who participate in PAWS can earn volunteer hours for their participation.
-PAWS members learn valuable leadership, interpersonal, public speaking, and life skills through their participation in the organization.
+Health Movement members learn valuable leadership, interpersonal, public speaking, and life skills through their participation in the organization.

-How do I contact PAWS for a program?
+How do I contact Health Movement for a program?

-For a program request, please contact P.A.W.S. advisor:
+For a program request, please contact Health Movement advisor:

 Student Health Services

 Campus Box 091